 Why Study Computer Engineering at LSSU?

 - Intensive senior projects

 The path to becoming a computer engineer is challenging but very rewarding.
 It involves completing a four-year curriculum that is filled with challenging classes in mathematics, computer science, the physical sciences, and, of course, engineering.
 At LSSU we strive to equip our students and to provide a learning environment that maximizes success in both their studies and future careers.

-You will study digital electronics, microprocessors, embedded microprocessor systems, assembly language programming, computer architecture, computer programming, digital design tools, digital signal processing, and networking.
+- You will study digital electronics, microprocessors, embedded microprocessor systems, assembly language programming, computer architecture, computer programming, operating systems, digital design tools, digital signal processing, and networking.

 Concentrations are available in the following areas: